 Doctoral Degree

 Doctoral training has been part of Yale’s mission since early in its history.
-The University awarded the first Ph.D. in North America in 1861, and the doctoral program in public health began with the establishment of the department in 1915.
-Six years later, in 1922, Yale conferred the Doctor of Philosophy (Ph.D.) in Public Health on two candidates.
+The university awarded the first Ph.D. in North America in 1861, and the doctoral program in public health began with the establishment of the department in 1915.
+Seven years later, in 1922, Yale conferred the Doctor of Philosophy (Ph.D.) in Public Health on two candidates.